|Flagstones™ is a TrueType font for

 and more) as the basis for creative RPG art projects.
 Just add colors and

 You can also use Flagstones in a word processing program as simple as WordPad to create sheets of game-ready combat maps.
 Print sheets of neatly-gridded dungeon floors and cut them to any desired shape.
 Lay them out on your gaming table to create endless, easily visible floorplans.
-Best of all, Flagstones works with your roleplaying game system: With the help of "half-tile" characters, both hexagonal and orthogonal grids are supported!
+Best of all, Flagstones works with your roleplaying game system: With the help of "half-tile" characters, it supports both hexagonal and orthogonal grids!